syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 ## Column object

-The column object which contists the list of columns available in TreeGrid can be retrieved using the [`getColumnByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyheadertext "getColumnByHeaderText") and [`getColumnByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyfield "getColumnByField") methods.In the method `getColumnByHeaderText` the header text defined for the column should be passed as the method parameter while in the method `getColumnByField` the column field name should be passed as method parameter.
+The column object which consists the list of columns available in TreeGrid can be retrieved using the [`getColumnByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyheadertext "getColumnByHeaderText") and [`getColumnByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnbyfield "getColumnByField") methods.In the method `getColumnByHeaderText` the header text defined for the column should be passed as the method parameter while in the method `getColumnByField` the column field name should be passed as method parameter.

 To fetch the column index using the column field name, the method [`getColumnIndexByField`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getcolumnindexbyfield "getColumnIndexByField") should be called with field name as parameter.
 And to retrieve the datasource field name assigned to a column by using the column header text the method [`getFieldNameByHeaderText`](https://help.syncfusion.com/api/js/ejtreegrid#methods:getfieldnamebyheadertext "getFieldNameByHeaderText") should be called.